unstoppabledomains/dev-docs/reseller/error-codes-for-troubleshooting.md

 ---
-title: Error Codes for Troubleshooting Reseller Integrations
+title: Error Codes for Troubleshooting Partner Integrations
-description: This page provides error codes and explanations to use when troubleshooting the reseller API endpoints.
+description: This page provides error codes and explanations to use when troubleshooting the partner API endpoints.
 ---

 # Error Codes for Troubleshooting

-Reseller API errors are in JSON format.
+Partner API errors are in JSON format.

 ```
 {